traefik/traefik/CONTRIBUTING.md

 [dep](https://github.com/golang/dep) is not required for building; however, it is necessary to modify dependencies (i.e., add, update, or remove third-party packages)

+You need to use [dep](https://github.com/golang/dep) >= O.4.1.

 If you want to add a dependency, use `dep ensure -add` to have [dep](https://github.com/golang/dep) put it into the vendor folder and update the dep manifest/lock files (`Gopkg.toml` and `Gopkg.lock`, respectively).

-A following `make prune-dep` run should be triggered to trim down the size of the vendor folder.
+A following `make dep-prune` run should be triggered to trim down the size of the vendor folder.
 The final result must be committed into VCS.

 Here's a full example using dep to add a new dependency: